Cyhne/Simple-Blues-on-Black/README.md

 Here's a screenshot
 ![alt text](https://i.imgur.com/uqrxrbO.png)

-1. There are some plugins that this theme directly affects:
+1. There are some plugins that this theme can directly affect:
 - Mention Aliases
 - MessageUtilities
 - Old Titlebar